Databricks Delta is deeply integrated with Spark Structured Streaming through

 - You can set either of these two options:

-ignoreDeletesskips any transaction that only deletes data from the source table.
-For example, if you delete data from the source table and you do not want these deletions to propagate downstream.
+ignoreDeletesskips any transaction that deletes data from the source table.
+For example, you can set this option if you delete data from the source table and you do not want these deletions to propagate downstream.

-ignoreChangesskips any transaction that only updates data in the source table.
-For example, if you use
+ignoreChangesskips any transaction that updates data in the source table.
+For example, you can set this option if you use

-OVERWRITEand it is okay if these changes do not propagate downstream.
+OVERWRITEand these changes do not need to be propagated downstream.

 You can also write data into a Databricks Delta table using Structured Streaming.
-By using the transaction log, Delta can guarantee exactly-once processing, even when there are other streams or batch queries running concurrently against the table.
+The transaction log enables Databricks Delta to guarantee exactly-once processing, even when there are other streams or batch queries running concurrently against the table.

-By default, streams run in append mode, which simply adds new records to the table:
+By default, streams run in append mode, which adds new records to the table.
+You can use the path or table method:

 events.writeStream .format("delta") .outputMode("append") .option("checkpointLocation", "/delta/events/_checkpoints/etl-from-json") .start("/delta/events") // as a path